omrastogi/omrastogi/Readme.md

 - Jack of many
 - Acing in Machine Learning and Data Sciences
-- A chatbot under is construction as on Sept 2020
+- Chatbot side project almost finished as of 2021

 <br>